 Mathématique: Chapter 55

-“Sorry, buddy,” Young whispered, dropping to his bad knee to get eye-level with Jackson.
-He put one hand on the archeologist’s shoulder.
+“Sorry, buddy.”
+Young dropped to his bad knee to get on eye-level with Jackson.
+He put a hand on the archeologist’s shoulder.
 “You can’t save it.
-They already know."
+They already know.”

 Chapter 55

-About an hour after Camile Wray had managed to snag some real quarters for the LA Defector, Young felt his phone buzz.
-He hit save on the seventh form that Wray had insisted was “absolutely necessary” to complete today, and checked the caller ID.
-It was Jackson.
+About an hour after Camile Wray had managed to snag some real quarters for the LA Defector, Young was in his new office space, filling out the seventh form felt Wray’d insisted was “absolutely necessary.”

 The line was quiet.